stateful/docs.runme.dev/docs/guide/bigquery.md

 # Guide to Using Google BigQuery with Runme

-This guide will help you set up and use Google BigQuery with the Runme CLI.
-Follow these steps to authenticate, configure your project, and run queries.
+This comprehensive guide will walk you through the process of setting up and using Google BigQuery with Runme.
+Runme is a tool designed to simplify the management and execution of your data tasks and document your process.
+With Runme, you can seamlessly integrate with BigQuery to authenticate your account, configure your project, and efficiently run queries.

 ### Prerequisites